AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ![](../images/user-guide/browse-by-merge-policy.png)

 The profiles that are shown represent a sample of up to 20 profiles from your organization's profile store, after the selected merge policy has been applied.
+The sample profiles for the selected merge policy are refreshed when new data is added to your organization's profile store.

 To view the details of one of the sample profiles, select the **[!UICONTROL Profile ID]**.
 For more information, see the section later in this guide on [viewing profile details](#profile-detail).

 ![](../images/user-guide/sample-profiles.png)